lifewithalacrity/www.LifeWithAlacrity.com/_posts/2025-10-28-musings-exodus.protocol.md

   - Musings of a Trust Architect
 ---

+> **ABSTRACT:** Digital infrastructure is built on sand due to its control by centralized entities, most of which are focused on profit over service.
+We need Exodus Protocol services that build infrastructure without centralization, ensuring its continuation into the far future.
+Bitcoin offers our prime example to date.
+Five design patterns suggest how to create similar services for coordination, collaboraiton, and identity.

 It's 2025.
 Digital infrastructure has become the heart of not just our economy, but our culture.